slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 + x@scottadamssays -- Complexity is always a cover for fraud.
 In every domain.
 + x@wordgrammer -- Reality is very complex.
 If you try to understand every situation from every possible perspective, you will spend all of your time learning, but you won’t get anything done.
 Biases are good.
 > *"Reality is that which does not go away when you stop thinking about it."  -- Naval Ravikant [1974]*
-> *"All rumors about a public figure are to be deemed untrue until he threatens to sue."  -- Nassim Taleb [1960]*
 > *"All the ways of a man are clean in his own sight, but the Lord weighs the motives."  -- Proverbs 16:2*

 - if you want to understand how to fix a problem in the world, you have to ask who is profiting from the problem.
 Not who is suffering from it.